-Press kits can be used in a variety of ways, including supplying media-ready contact and background information about the organization, highlighting the social issues, services and programs available at the organization and offering the organization’s leadership as experts in the field.
+Press kits can be used in a variety of ways, including supplying media-ready contact and background information about the organization, highlighting stats and facts about social issues, services and programs available at the organization, and offering the organization’s leadership as experts in the field.
 While there is no set standard of what to include in a press kit, the kit should be tailored to the audience and venue for distribution.

 Biographical information.
-To position staff leadership as experts in the field, include one-page bios of the executive director, top level management and subject-area experts at the organization.
+To position organizational leadership as experts in the field, include bios of the executive director, top level management and subject-area experts at the organization.
 Bios should be on letterhead and contain and the individual’s name, title, history with the organization and basic information.
 Bios could also contain relevant quotes and a photo.